Tool bit: Toolholders

-Note that since stiffness (rather than strength) is usually the design driver of a tool holder, the steel used doesn't need to be particularly hard or strong as there is relatively little difference between the stiffnesses of most steel alloys.
+Note that since stiffness (rather than strength) is usually the design driver of a tool holder, the steel used does not need to be particularly hard or strong as there is relatively little difference between the stiffnesses of most steel alloys.

 Holders used on lathes

 Bit holder and toolpost

 The toolpost is the part of a metalworking lathe which either holds the tool bit directly or holds a toolholder which contains the tool bit.
 There are a great variety of designs for toolposts (including basic toolposts, rocker toolposts, quick-change toolposts, and toolpost turrets) and toolholders (with varying geometry and features).

 Box tool

 A box tool is mounted on the turret of a turret lathe or screw machine.
 It is essentially a toolpost that brings its follower rest along with it.
 A tool bit (or several tool bits) and a compact follower rest (usually V-shaped or with two rollers) are mounted opposite each other in a body which surrounds the workpiece (forms a "box" around it).
 As the tool bit puts a lateral deflecting force on the workpiece, the follower rest opposes it, providing rigidity.
 A different and popular type of box tool uses two rollers rather than a follower rest.
 One roller is called a "sizing roller" and the other roller is called a "burnishing roller".
 The rollers turn with the stock to reduce scarring on the finished turn.
 Opposing tool bits may be used (instead of a rest) to cancel each other's deflecting forces (called a "balanced turning tool"), in which case the box tool begins to overlap in form, function, and identity with a hollow mill.